bitcoin-unlimited/BUwiki/autofinalization_parking.md

 ## Persistent Forking Attacks Against Auto-finalization

+The well known double spend attack has been used to steal millions of dollars<sup>7,8</sup>.
+It actually comprises two components: the actual double spend transaction, and a blockchain reorganization that occurs because a privately generated fork is released.
+A persistent fork can be used in place of the release of the privately generated fork in a double spend attack because eventually people need to "heal" the fork by choosing one of the chains as the "main" chain and manually reorganize the nodes on the other chain.
+Although there is some uncertainty as to which chain people would choose, an attacker could run double spends on both forks to different services, or in other ways make one chain more palatable than the other.
+For example, they could organize things so choosing the "fraud" chain awards all mining fees to the attacker, or confirm no other transactions, providing the general public an opportunity to run double spends against old, rewound transactions.

+But a simpler attack might be to short the cryptocurrency on multiple exchanges and trigger persistent forks since the disruption is likely to cause significant loss of confidence.

 For completeness Eclipse/Partition Attacks and node synchronization failures are mentioned next.
 However the main attack presented in this paper is the "fork matching" attack, described in section 3.

 ### Eclipse/Partition Attack